• Skip to primary navigation

 What is a Adjustable Power Supply Circuit:

-The adjustable power supply circuit is an electrical circuit that uses two transistors to control and modify the output voltage.
+Adjustable power supply circuit is an electric circuit which uses two transistors to change and control output voltage.

 Circuit Working: